layrjs/layr/docs/introduction/hello-world.md

 npx ts-node ./src/backend.ts
 ```

 If nothing happens on the screen, it's all good.
-The server is running and waiting for requests.
+The backend is running and waiting for requests.

-> Note: If you wish to display a log of what's going on in the server, you can set some environment variables before starting the backend:
+> Note: If you wish to display a log of what's going on in the backend, you can set some environment variables before starting it:
 >
 > ```sh
 > // JS